trizen/Compression-Util/README.md

     my $string = delta_encode(\@integers, 1);    # double
 ```

-Encodes a sequence of integers using Delta + Elias omega coding, returning a binary string.
+Encodes a sequence of integers (including negative integers) using Delta + Run-length + Elias omega coding, returning a binary string.

 Delta encoding calculates the difference between consecutive integers in the sequence and encodes these differences using Elias omega coding.
+When it's beneficial, runs of identitical symbols are collapsed with RLE.

 It takes two parameters: `\@integers`, representing the sequence of arbitrary integers to be encoded, and an optional parameter which defaults to `0`.
 If the second parameter is set to a true value, double Elias omega coding is performed, which results in better compression for very large integers.